unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 #### `unist-util-visit-parents`

-Sometimes in addition to wanting to find a `Node` you also need to know the `Node`s higher in the tree, its parents. [`unist-util-visit-parents`](https://github.com/syntax-tree/unist-util-visit-parents) is similar to `unist-util-visit`, but also includes a list of parent nodes.
+Sometimes besides to wanting to find a node you also need to know the Node’s higher in the tree, its parents. [`unist-util-visit-parents`](https://github.com/syntax-tree/unist-util-visit-parents) is like `unist-util-visit`, but also includes a list of parent nodes.

 For example if we want to check if all markdown `ListItem` are inside a `List` we could: